CuiMingyu/BDT_Proj/README.md

 AAAI
 Twitter Summarization Based on Social Network and Sparse Reconstruction.
-Cooperative Multimodal Approach to Depression Detection in Twitter.

 IJCAI
 A Comparative Study of Transactional and Semantic Approaches for Predicting Cascades on Twitter.